yskooo/face-recognition-tf/README.md

 <h1 align="center" > Face Recognition </h1>

-## **An Introduction to Face Recognition Modlel**:
+## **An Introduction to Face Recognition Model**:

 Face recognition models in Deep and Machine Learning are primarily created to ensure the security of identity.
-There are several frameworks used in building a face recognition model and one of them is TensorFlow.
+There are several frameworks used in building a face recognition model and one of them is <a href="https://www.tensorflow.org" target="_blank">TensorFlow</a>.
 The TensorFlow face recognition model has so far proven to be popular.

 When you hear "face recognition system", what comes first to your mind?
 Let me guess.
 Your smartphone's security lock?